IET Faraday Challenge Days

 Apply to host a Challenge Day

-Applications to host a Faraday Challenge Day during the 2015-16 season are now closed.
-You will be notified shortly if your school has been successful.
+Applications to host a Faraday Challenge Day during the 2016-17 season are now open!

 Alternatively, you can still run your own event using our DIY Faraday Challenge Day materials.